cairo-book/cairo-book/src/ch03-03-data-structures.md

 ```rust
 {{#include ../listings/ch03-common-collections/no_listing_13_own_struct_vect/src/lib.cairo:struct}}
 ```
-The key thing that makes this vector "mutable" is that we can insert into the dictionary to update values.
+The key thing that makes this vector mutable is that we can insert into the dictionary to update values.
 For example, to set a new value at an index, we do:

 ```rust,noplayground
 fn set(ref self: NullableVector<T>, index: usize, value: T) {